-Credentialing and Recredentialing
+Organizational Credentialing and Recredentialing

-Substance Use Disorder providers must complete the credentialing process in order to join MSHN's provider panel.
+Substance Use Disorder providers must complete the agency credentialing process in order to join MSHN's provider panel.
 Recredentialing must be conducted at least every two years.
 Providers seeking to join MSHN's provider panel must demonstrate the following minimum qualifications:

-- License: a current unrestricted, unconditional license to practice substance use disorder treatment or prevention services in the State of Michigan, issued by LARA; - Accreditation (treatment programs only): Current accreditation from a national body approved by the State of Michigan; - Certification (if applicable): Current certifications to provide specialized services as required by the State of Michigan; - ASAM Level of Care Designation: Approved by the State of Michigan; - Insurance: Current malpractice insurance and professional liability insurance in the amount required by MSHN (minimum \$1,000,000 per occurrence and \$3,000,000 aggregate); - Willing to accept all Medicaid/Healthy Michigan clients residing in MSHN's 21-county region; and - Provider staff must meet provider qualifications as defined by the State of Michigan.
+- License: a current unrestricted, unconditional license to practice substance use disorder treatment or prevention services in the State of Michigan, issued by LARA; - Accreditation (treatment programs only): Current accreditation from a national body approved by the State of Michigan; - Certification (if applicable): Current certifications to provide specialized services as required by the State of Michigan; - ASAM Level of Care Designation(treatment programs only): Approved by the State of Michigan; - Insurance: Current malpractice insurance and professional liability insurance in the amount required by MSHN (minimum \$1,000,000 per occurrence and \$3,000,000 aggregate); - Willing to accept all Medicaid/Healthy Michigan clients residing in MSHN's 21-county region; and - Provider staff must meet provider qualifications as defined by the State of Michigan.

-Delegation of Provider Staff Credentialing
+Delegation of Rendering Provider Credentialing and Recredentialing

-MSHN requires organizational providers to credential and re-credential their direct employed and subcontract direct service providers in accordance with the MSHN's credentialing/recredentialing policies and procedures, which conforms to the MDHHS credentialing requirements.
+MSHN requires organizational providers to credential and re-credential, and conduct primary source verification, and monitor licensure/certification expiration dates of their direct employed and contracted rendering providers in accordance with the MSHN's credentialing/recredentialing policies and procedures, which conforms to the MDHHS credentialing and recredentialing processes (Attachment P 7.1.1).